grosser/forking_test_runner/Readme.md

+Run every test in a fork.

+- avoid global pollution
+- avoid "test does not work when run alone"
-Run every test in a fork to avoid global pollution and get clean results printed per test.
+- get clean results printed per test
+- get code coverage for a single test file
+- parallel execution without pollution

 Forks are fast because they preload the test_helper + all activerecord fixtures.